Type hints: what and why

 ...

 The Union[type1, type2, ...] means that the allowed type is one of the types we specified, which is the logical or relationship.
-So we can know that the Optional[type1] is equal to Union[type1, None].
+Using the symbol | to indicate the logical or relationship is quite common in other programming languages.
+For example, the OCaml’s variant type uses | to separate different variants.

 python